10 Timeless Time Management Techniques

 9) Get Organized

 In order to effectively manage your time and be productive each day, you have to create the right environment.
-Eliminating useless clutter, set up an effective filing system, have a nearby place for all of the work items you need frequently, and utilize workflow management tools to help you create a productive environment.
+Eliminate useless clutter, set up an effective filing system, have a nearby place for all of the work items you need frequently, and utilize workflow management tools to help you create a productive environment.

 10) Take Care of Your Health